Amended fire restrictions: Stage 1 fire restrictions in western Boulder County. Fire restrictions rescinded in eastern Boulder County.

 Read more in the Mosaics Report to read about the work of cultural brokers in Boulder County.

-CBP offers “Cultural Brokers 101: An Introductory Training,” a 3-hour introductory class to help participants develop an understanding of cultural brokers’ work.
-This basic session covers topics such as historical context, definition, and scope of work of cultural brokers, among others.
+CBP offers “Cultural Brokers 101: An Introductory Training,” a five-week training session for community organizations and community members.
+Participants develop an understanding of cultural brokers’ work.
+The sessions cover topics such as historical context, definition, and scope of work of cultural brokers, among others.

-We invite you to stay connected with CBP!
+We invite you to stay connected with Cultural Brokers Program!
 Our team offers multiple opportunities to support your organization.
-We invite you to schedule a meeting with us to request a training or consulting session for your organization and share resources at CB meetings.
+We invite you to schedule a meeting with us to request a training or consulting session for your organization and share resources at cultural brokers meetings.

 Contact Us